misken/pymwts/docs/source/overview.rst

 So, the original model sat around for a bunch of years, but I'd always planned on extending it to multiple weeks.
-Now that a usable multiweek model is complete and a journal article is under review, the model code is being released as an open source project called `pymwts`.
+Now that a usable multiweek model is complete and a journal article is under review (SOON), the model code is being released as an open source project called `pymwts`.
+You can see a `preprint version of the paper here (COMING SOON) <>`_.

 About the code
 --------------